htty

 A wrapper around a process started with the 'ht' tool that provides methods for interacting with the process and capturing its output.

-Helpers for interacting with the shell that wraps the caller's command (ht
+Helpers for interacting with the shell that wraps the caller's command (ht's child process)

 Return list of output events.